spcourse/website/index.md

 You can follow each course at different paces to fit your schedule.
 This means you could do all three courses in a single semester, or you could do them spread out over several semesters.

-These are the most common schedules:
+These are the most common schedules if you start in Semester 1:

 <style>
 .tracks {
   width: 100%; margin-bottom: 1.5em; font-size: 0.9em;
-  border-collapse: separate; border-spacing: 3px;
+  border-collapse: separate; border-spacing: 3px 7px;
 }
 .tracks, .tracks thead, .tracks tbody, .tracks tr { background: transparent; }
 .tracks th, .tracks td {